habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 This configuration is included in the fed_server.json of the Server’s Startup Kit.

-:class:`Job Definition Manager Spec<nvflare.apis.job_def_manager_spec.JobDefManagerSpec>`
+:class:`Job Definition Manager Spec<flare.apis.job_def_manager_spec.JobDefManagerSpec>`

-NVIDIA FLARE provides a simple implementation that is based on scanning of job definition objects:
+[BLINDED] FLARE provides a simple implementation that is based on scanning of job definition objects:

-    - :class:`Simple Job Def Manager<nvflare.apis.impl.job_def_manager.SimpleJobDefManager>`
+    - :class:`Simple Job Def Manager<flare.apis.impl.job_def_manager.SimpleJobDefManager>`

 Job Storage
 ^^^^^^^^^^^